 Like all sparkling wine, Prosecco comes in varying levels of sweetness.
 We’d recommend using a brut (meaning dry/less sweet) Prosecco, so your Aperol Spritz isn’t too sweet.
 Italian aperitifs are traditionally bitter rather than sweet.
 But, if you do enjoy sweet cocktails, you can try making your Aperol Spritz with a dry Prosecco instead – confusingly in Italian wine classification dry actually means sweet.
 We still struggle to keep this fact straight and we’ve drunk a lot of Prosecco.
 We have a full guide on how to choose good Prosecco.

 The great thing about Aperol Spritz is that you can tailor it to your taste, including adding a dash more (or less) soda water depending on how the drink tastes.
 Our tip: Make your cocktail but leave a little space at the top; stir and then add more of whatever you want to get the taste you’re after.

-What is the Best Aperol Spritz Glass?
+What is the best glass?

 An Aperol Spritz cocktail is usually served in a large wine glass or an official spritz glass.
 You can also use a tall highball or Collins glass for a larger serve or an Old Fashioned glass for a smaller serve.
 Just don’t serve this cocktail in anything too small.
 Aperol Spritz is a long drink, not a short.